williampan/rime-lumen-pinyin/README.md

 * Arrow keys navigate the menu.
 * Number keys select the corresponding word from the menu.
 * `Enter` ignores the selection menu and inputs whatever you've typed directly.
-* `Shift` (unfortunately) disables the selection menu and temporarily switches to English mode.
-To capitalize the first letter of a word, you will have to type the word in lowercase and select the capitalized version from the selection menu.

 For more detailed instructions, see the [Rime user guide](https://github.com/rime/home/wiki/UserGuide) (in Chinese).